DiceDB/docs/src/content/docs/commands/BFADD.md

 ---
 title: BFADD
-description: Documentation for the Redis command BFADD
+description: Documentation for the DiceDB command BFADD
 ---

-# DiceDB Command: BFADD

-## Overview

-The `BFADD` command is part of the DiceDBBloom module, which provides a Bloom Filter data structure.
 A Bloom Filter is a probabilistic data structure that is used to test whether an element is a member of a set.
 It is highly space-efficient but allows for a small probability of false positives.
 The `BFADD` command is used to add an element to a Bloom Filter.

 ## Syntax